Cross Attention-guided Dense Network for Images Fusion: Methods

 \subsection{Training Loss}

-As described above section, the proposed CANIF method can be trained to obtain the context details structural and the background details from the different sources images.
-In the proposed method, the loss function consists of Mean Square Error($MSE$) loss $L_{mse}$ and Structural Similarity($SSIM$) loss $L_{ssim}$.
-The $SSIM$ loss is an index to measure the similarity of two images, the larger the value, the better, the maximum is 1.
-Generally, if the value is 1, then the fused image retains the input images more structural details, the $L_{ssim}$ is defined by Eq.~\ref{eq4},
+As described above section, the proposed CADNIF method can be trained to obtain the context details structural and background details from the different sources images.
+In the proposed method, the loss function consists of Mean Square Error($MSE$) loss $L_{mse}$ and gradient loss $L_{grad}$.
+The gradient loss forces the fused image to contain rich texture details, the $L_{grad}$ is defined by Eq.~\ref{eq4},

-where $I$ denotes the input source image, $O$ denotes the fused image, $SSIM\left ( \cdot \right )$ denotes the measures structural similarity.
-The $MSE$ loss emphasize the matching of each corresponding pixel between the input image and output image, the $MSE$ loss $L_{mse}$ is calculated as Eq.~\ref{eq5},
+where $I_{original}$ denotes the input source image, $I_{fused}$ denotes the fused image ,$\triangledown$ denotes the gradient operator, H and W are the height and width of the image respectively, $\left \| \cdot \right \|_{2}^{2}$ denotes the $l_{2}$ normal.
+The $MSE$ loss emphasizes the matching of each corresponding pixel between the input image and output image, the $MSE$ loss $L_{mse}$ is calculated as Eq.~\ref{eq5},